nexoedge/nexoedge/README.md

 ### Storage Schemes

-nCloud supports the following coding schemes for data redundancy:
+Nexoedge supports the following coding schemes for data redundancy:

 - [Reed-Solomon (RS) codes][rscodes]

-nCloud realizes the [repair method][rscar] for RS codes for reduced repair traffic in a multi-cloud storage.
+Nexoedge realizes the [repair method][rscar] for RS codes for reduced repair traffic in a multi-cloud storage.

 ### Storage Interface

-nCloud exports a file-based interface using the [SMB][smb] protocol.
+Nexoedge exports a file-based interface using the [SMB][smb] protocol.

 #### SMB

-nCloud exports a SMB interface by extending VFS of [Samba][samba].
+Nexoedge exports a SMB interface by extending VFS of [Samba][samba].

 ![CIFS interface](figs/cifs_interface.jpg)

-The SMB interface communicates with nCloud via sockets.
+The SMB interface communicates with Nexoedge via sockets.

 See the [build and installation guide](INSTALL.md) for the installation instructions.